Well-being during NS

 • Preventive drug education

 : You play an important role in engaging and guiding your son or ward to lead a drug-free and healthy lifestyle.
-For drug prevention tips and preventive drug education information, visit the from the Central Narcotics Bureau website.
+For drug prevention tips and preventive drug education information, visit the drug prevention resources from the Central Narcotics Bureau website.

 Counselling helplines